Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: ruction…

-An unsparing novel that addresses and denunciates the sexual abuse in the Catholic Church in Ireland, John Boyne’s book, titled A History of Loneliness, tells the story of an honourable Irish priest who finds the church collapsing around him.
+An unsparing novel that addresses and denunciates the sexual abuse in the Catholic Church in Ireland, A History of Loneliness, by John Boyne, tells the story of an honourable Irish priest who finds the church collapsing around him.
 The book offered more than a compelling story; it also gave me my word of the week, ruction.

 Here is how the author used it: